USC-InfoLab/w4h-icde-demo/README.md

 # W4H Toolkit ICDE Demo

 W4H Toolkit ICDE demonstration.
-A video demo is available at [here](https://youtu.be/67a8kuMjSAU).
+A video demo is available [here](https://youtu.be/67a8kuMjSAU).

 ## About